Shio Koji: 4 Basic Ways to Use Japanese Salted Rice Malt

-4 Basic Ways to Use Shio Koji
+How to Use Shio Koji

 Marinate seasonal fish and meat

-Marinating seasonal fish or meat with Shio Koji is a typical way of using the salted rice malt.
-This makes the umami taste of fish and meat increase, because, with Shio Koji, protein in the food is broken down into amino acids.
+Marinating seasonal fish or meat in the seasoning paste is a typical way of using Shio Koji, which makes their umami taste increase, because with Shio Koji the protein in the food material is broken down into amino acids.

 As a secret ingredient